Hands-on Gear Review

 The Trango eLine takes the old-school primitive rig to a new level of functionality with its low-stretch webbing.
 If you’re looking for a line that’s easy to rig, easy to carry, and will keep you focused on balance alone – the eLine would be an excellent choice.
 It mainly comes down to if you value the eLine's webbing and the fact it comes in one package.
-If you have a little time and are on a budget, we would recommend the Primitive Rig, which won our Best Buy award.
-It performs almost as well as the eLine and can cost half as much, depending on what gear you have lying around.
-Or, another option is the Gibbon Classic that is $15 less expensive, faster to set up, and a little easier to learn on.
+If you have a little time and are on a budget and already have gear we would recommend the Primitive Rig.
+If you are looking to purchase a more versatile line check out the Gibbon Tubeline.
+Another option for beginners is the Gibbon Classic that is $15 less expensive, faster to set up, and a little easier to learn on.
 That said, the Classic (despite the name) does not give that classic slack feel that the eLine or Primitive Rig have.

 If you want a line that is even faster to set up and ideal for tricks, check out the Gibbon Surfline.

 Check out our complete Slackline review to see how this compared to others.